Zhuxitong/Spurious-Fusion-Transcripts-in-Plants/README.md

 ## 📧 Contact

-For any questions, technical inquiries, or issues regarding the scripts and data analysis presented in this study, please feel free to reach out to the corresponding author:
+For any questions or issues regarding the scripts and data analysis presented in this study, please feel free to reach out to the author:

 * **Zhu Xitong**
 * **Email:** [z724@qq.com]